CS467Win17Taurus/taurusrecognition/documentation/division/getActiveList.md

 ## Response

-The response will include a JSON object with an array of all division objects
+The response will include a JSON object with an array of all *active* division objects

 - Division Object:
  - **did**: Id number from database
  - **name**: Name of division/department
+ - **active**: 1 or 0

 ### JSON Object